tahir9082/DevSocHackathon2025/README.md

 The point is, as useful as the UNSW handbook might be, it lacks the personalised experience that we provide with our solution.

 This is how our project, Reco, came to be.
-A course planner app that suggests courses based on a pre-determined criteria that you can choose yourself.
+A course planner app that suggests courses based on a pre-determined criteria that you can customise yourself.

 ## <img width="32" height="29" alt="image" src="https://github.com/user-attachments/assets/bd94fbce-fb24-46f2-a590-efea9bbff07c" />: 2.
 Reco